A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: (Un)specializing Grothendieck polynomials

-(as defined after Corollary~\ref{cor:Knutson.Miller}), this usual action can be thought of as independently rescaling the bottom $n$ rows and the leftmost $n$ columns, while dependently scaling the remaining rows and columns to fix the matrix outside of the southwest $n\times n$ block.
+Second, in the special case of the usual action where $v=w_0 \star w_0$ (as defined after Corollary~\ref{cor:Knutson.Miller}), this usual action can be thought of as independently rescaling the bottom $n$ rows and the leftmost $n$ columns, while dependently scaling the remaining rows and columns to fix the matrix outside of the southwest $n\times n$ block.
 It is convenient in this case to relabel the weights by

 This gives each variable $z_{ij}$ the weight